-Write By You gives disadvantaged girls and young women (aged 13-18) the opportunity to develop their creativity, confidence and written skills.
+Write By You supports disadvantaged/underrepresented young female writers to develop their creativity, confidence and writing skills.

 She’s passionate about storytelling and weaving myths into her work.
 Her previous workshops in schools have been incredibly popular and inspiring, with young people finding her energy and enthusiasm infectious.
 When she isn’t writing she works as a social media strategist.

 She talks about her writing: